 Option 2.
 Connect iPad to PC/Mac via EaseUS MobiMover

 The method introduced above only supports importing photos and videos from your iDevice to a computer.
-If you want to use a USB to transfer more files like music, books, contacts between the computer and your iPad, you will need free iPhone transfer software - EaseUS MobiMover.
+If you want to use a USB to transfer more files like music, books, and contacts between the computer and your iPad, you will need free iPhone transfer software - EaseUS MobiMover.
 It is safe and easy to operate.

 Besides, it also works to connect iPhone to Windows 11 and connect iPhone to laptop, which makes it easy for you to transfer files between an iPhone and a computer.